Employees’ Guide To Car Allowance

-Employees in many professions are expected to drive for their employers.
+Employees in many professions are expected to drive for their employment.
 But, many employers do not maintain a fleet of cars.
-Instead, these employers may provide a car allowance for employees.
+Instead, they may provide a car allowance for employees.
 This allowance will reimburse you for the cost of purchasing a vehicle or using your own vehicle for business purposes.

 How does a car allowance for employees work?